 When a medical provider fails to properly respond to a patient’s serious symptom, this is failure to monitor.
 This may include failure to monitor a patient’s vital signs, failure to communicate an important change to a physician, failure to recognize and respond to signs of distress, etc. Failure to monitor can apply to physiological monitoring, such as neonatal monitoring or monitoring of vital signs during a medical procedure.
 Monitoring call also apply to the study of patient’s postoperative recovery.
 Common monitor errors include:

 The recent sudden death of Joan Rivers is an example of failure to monitor.
 Joan Rivers went to Yorkville Endoscopy Clinic complaining of sore throat and a hoarse voice.
 Ms. Rivers saw a gastroenterologist, who recommended a routine, minor procedure (endoscopy) was necessary to diagnose the condition.
 The doctor suspected acid reflux was causing her sore throat and hoarse voice.
 An upper gastrointestinal endoscopy uses an endoscope—a small, flexible tube with a light—to see the lining of the upper gastrointestinal tract.
 An endoscopy is a routine medical procedure, but on the 81-year-old with a history of heart arrhythmia and bulimia, risks were higher.
 The procedure should have been done at a hospital, not an outpatient clinic less prepared for emergency situations.
 Unfortunately, the minor medical procedure had devastating results.
 Joan Rivers suffered cardiac and respiratory arrest in during the procedure.
 Her death reminds us of the critical importance of carefully monitoring.

 Perhaps one of these medical errors sounds familiar to you.
 If your loved one recently suffered injury or death resulting from a medical error, you must act quickly.
 Michigan law does a poor job protecting people injured by medical professionals and any delay in seeking legal help can mean losing your rights forever.
 Contact us or another experienced medical malpractice attorney right away.

-At Buchanan Firm, our combined legal-medical team has decades of experience handling medical malpractice cases, including cases involving common medical errors.
+At Buchanan Firm, our Michigan medical malpractice lawyers have decades of experience handling medical malpractice cases, including cases involving common medical errors.
 We also have medical professionals on staff to talk with you and review your claim.
 We quickly and efficiently assess the medical facts and take immediate action to protect your rights.